In this blog I share some aspects of how I make money as a voice talent. But there’s one part of my profession I don’t advertise.

 Now, if you had a choice between work and play, which one would you choose?
 The truth is: most VO’s -me included- are more interested in the fun aspects of their job than in running the numbers.
 Bookkeeping is considered work.
 Making phone calls is work.
 Social Media can be a chore.
-We’d rather talk about microphones and gadgets than about our bottom line.
+We’d rather talk about how fun it is to bring scripts to life.

 In my experience as a coach, many VO’s don’t want to face financial reality.
 They call themselves voice-over artists, not entrepreneurs.
 They prefer to stick their head in the sand while complaining about rates going down.